-The Programme eligible area covers a territory of 714,012 km2 and includes a population of 56. million people.
+The Programme eligible area covers a territory of 529,412 km2 and includes a population of 55.2 million people.
 The Black Sea is a unique sea basin, rich in biodiversity and heritage, but also where an exceptional combination of natural and human induced stressors co-occurs.
 The Black Sea is the leading territorial feature of the area and all the regions around its basin represent a functional area.

 In line with the Joint Paper on Interreg NEXT Strategic Programming 2021-2027, the Russian Federation participated to programming.
 Following its unprovoked and unjustified, unprecedented military aggression against Ukraine and in light of the European Council Conclusions of 24 February 2022, the European Commission suspended the participation of the Russian Federation in the Programme.
-References to the Russian Federation in the analytical part of the programme text and in the major parts of the programme document (territorial analysis and strategic part) should be read and understood in this context.
-Until the suspension is lifted the Russian Federation will not participate in the programme, in any form.
+References to the Russian Federation in the analytical part of the programme text and in the major parts of the programme document (territorial analysis and strategic part) should be considered as not valid any longer. .
+According to the Commission Implementing Decision (EU) 2023/1635 of 14 August 2023, the initially planned participation of the Russian Federation in the programme is cancelled.
+In addition, the Commission Implementing Decision (EU) 2023/1638 of 14 August 2023, resources earmarked allocations for the programme with Russian Federation and Belarus were redistributed to other cooperation programmes including EUR 19,962,933.00 for this programme.

 Further amendment of the strategic framework reflecting better the constantly developing situation and needs in the Black Sea area is possible.